kafka-schema-reg-mcp-demos/demo-deployment/README.md

 2. **Set Up Teams**: Configure read/write/admin teams
 3. **Deploy to Cloud**: Public demo with custom domain
 4. **Community Building**: Invite users to try the demo
+5. **Cross-IDE Testing**: Validate with multiple MCP clients

 ---

-🎉 **Experience the power of Schema Registry management with familiar GitHub authentication!**
+🎉 **Experience the power of Schema Registry management with familiar GitHub authentication and your favorite IDE!**

 📱 **Join our GitHub organization**: [kafka-schema-reg-mcp-demos](https://github.com/kafka-schema-reg-mcp-demos)